University of California-San Francisco logo

 💉

-Recognized as one of the premier nursing schools in the U.S., it has ranked first nationally in total NIH research funds for a decade and offers highly-rated specialty programs.
+Consistently ranked among the premier nursing schools in the U.S., holding the top spot nationally in NIH research funds for its field.

 💊

-The oldest pharmacy school in California and the western U.S., it has held the number one position for NIH funding for 39 consecutive years and ranks among the top programs nationally.
+The oldest pharmacy school in California and the western U.S., consistently ranked number one nationally by NIH funding for 39 consecutive years.

 🏫